 * ANYASREVIEWS gets you 5% off your purchase from Zeazoo directly.
-US customers can get them with free shipping/returns from Anya’s Shop! *
+You can also find them at Anya’s Shop! *

 I love getting acquainted with new brands, there are SO many out there waiting to be discovered.
 Zeazoo Kids is one I knew of but kind of had in the back of my mind as a kid’s only brand (’cause it’s called Zeazoo Kids).
 So when I recently went to peruse their site, I was surprised to see a lot of women’s and men’s styles too!
 They will be holding a Black Friday sale from the 28th-30th.

 I knew right away I wanted to test out the Dingo boots ($99).
 Living in the midwest I’m all about the cozy boots, and I used to own some sheepskin boots that always kept me warm.
 Even though I’ve had these Dingo boots less than a week I’ve probably already worn them 10 times, they’re so easy to slip on and run out the door.
 I come and go a lot during the day, and laces can get really old, so I’m enjoying this cold weather slip-on.